Telefonica/cross-platform-actions/deploy-platform/README.md

 - `ref` - _Optional_.
 Branch or tag in which to run the deploy workflow.
 If not specified, the `main` branch will be used.
 - `repo-name` - _Optional_.
 When defined, this name will be used to find the repository where the deploy workflow will be launched.
 If not specified, it will use `[project]-platform`.
 - `workflow-id` - _Optional_.
 File name of the workflow to launch.
 If not specified, the workflow with the name `deploy-[environment].yml` will be used.
 It also accepts ID of the workflow to launch.
 This input is not case sensitive, it accepts `deploy-dev.yml`, `DEPLOY-DEV.YML`, `Deploy-Dev.yml`, etc.
+- `request-interval` - _Optional_.
+Interval in milliseconds between requests to the github API to check if the deploy workflow has finished.
+Default value is `10000`.

 ## Outputs